 Problem: Every new chat with ChatGPT starts at zero.
 It doesn’t know anything about you or prior discussions.

 How to use it: You can ask ChatGPT to add a fact to its memory.
 You can access all saved items and delete them in the settings.
 In addition to this, access to prior chats happens automatically, but can also be triggered by explicitly asking ChatGPT to take into account everything discussed so far.
-Both features can be enabled or disabled in settings.
+All of this can be enabled or disabled in settings.

 Memory was added in February 2024.
 The ability to reference chat history was announced in April 2025.
-Learn more about both in these FAQs.
+“Dreaming” was added in June 2026.
+Learn more about all of this in these FAQs.

 Projects

 Problem: When you need to start several separate chats to work on a bigger task, you need to add background information, instructions, and files every single time.
-It can also be difficult to find these related chats in your chat history.
+It can also be difficult after a while to find these related but separate chats in your chat history.

-Solution: Projects allows you to group chats into one folder and gives you the option to add instructions and files that ChatGPT will automatically access for each new chat.
+Solution: Projects allow you to group chats into a folder and give you the option to add instructions and files that ChatGPT will automatically access for each new chat.

-How to use it: Use the “New project” menu item in the main menu.
+How to use it: Use the “+” when pointing at the “Projects” heading in the main menu.
 Name your project and add instructions and files.

 Tip: There’s a maximum amount of files you can upload to a project and you’ll get an early warning when approaching it.
 Too many instructions and files might lower the quality of ChatGPT’s answers.